thelfer/tfel/docs/web/post-processings.md

 first code block.
 However, care must be taken to declare post-processing variables **before** their use in a post-processing.

-Note that a post-processing variable can be used in differents post-processings.
+Note that a post-processing variable can be used in different post-processings.
 Typically, one may compute the principal strains in a dedicated post-processing and in a post-processing computing the principal strains and the strain eigen vectors.